Increasing HPV Vaccination Rates

 Accreditation Statement: Advocate Aurora Health is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-Credit Designation Statement: Advocate Aurora Health designates this internet enduring activity for a maximum of 30 AMA PRA Category 1 credit(s)™.
+Credit Designation Statement: Advocate Aurora Health designates this PI-CME activity for a maximum of 30 AMA PRA Category 1 credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Maintenance of Certification: Advocate Aurora Health has been approved by the American Board of Medical Specialties (ABMS) as a Multi-Specialty Portfolio Provider (MSPP).
 This allows Advocate Aurora Health to award Maintenance of Certification (MOC) Part IV credits to those participants in this program who demonstrate active participation in this course.
 After verifying completion of all requirements and active participation, the Advocate Aurora CME Office will review and forward the form to the ABMS who will then transfer your credits to your Certifying Board.